AdrianaCaraeni/AdrianaCaraeni/README.md

 # 💫 About Me:
 🔭 I’m a sophomore at UMass Amherst with a passion for AI, machine learning, and education technology.
 At the ML4Ed lab, I explore how AI can enhance educational outcomes, while my work with the CIIR lab focuses on improving search algorithms and data retrieval in LLMs.
-I'm also helping to develop a minimum viable product for Wik Innovation and collaborating with ExamAI on a feature to improve automated grading.
+I'm also helping to develop a minimum viable product for Wik Innovation.
 These projects allow me to combine research with practical applications, advancing my goal of using technology to create smarter, more efficient learning experiences.

 ## 🌐 Socials: